-I’ve recently become friendly with a fellow food blogger called Vanessa who has a blog I enjoy very much called Food in Books.
+This post was inspired by my fellow blogger Vanessa who has a site I enjoy very much called Food in Books.
 It deals with the two things I love more than anything else: eating and reading.
 Vanessa scours the world’s literature looking for references to food and then she develops a recipe based on the one in the extract, so you can eat along with your favourite literary characters.

 Vanessa already has a couple of Italian recipes based on The Godfather by Mario Puzo and The Name of the Rose by the recently deceased Umberto Eco—which also happens to be one of my favourite books.
 Vanessa was kind enough to reference my blog in the post on The Name of the Rose, so I thought I’d return the compliment by doing my own Food in Books post, based on the Montalbano novels by Andrea Camilleri.